js-soft/ts-documentdb-access/README_dev.md

 ### all

-run `lerna run test:local --stream` in the root folder
+run `lerna run test:local` in the root folder

 `lerna run **` will run the given npm script in all packages that contain it.
 In that case it will run the `test:local` script in the packages.